djvanderlaan/codelist/vignettes/introduction.md

 ### Assignment of codes

-When the vector with codes is transformed to a `coded` object.
-It can of course also be assigned to:
+When the vector with codes is transformed to a `coded` object, it can of course also be assigned to:
 ```{.R}
 objectsales$product[10] <- "A01"
 objectsales$product[1:10]
 ```
-Here the `coded` function can also be of use (again, an invalid label will result in an error so this is a safe operation):
+Here the `code` function can also be of use (again, an invalid label will result in an error so this is a safe operation):
 ```{.R}
 objectsales$product[10] <- code("Teddy Bear", objectcodes)